Success Story of Britannia: A Legacy of Trust and Innovation in Every Bite

 Britannia - Products

 In 2006, Tiger, the mass market brand, realized $150.75 million in sales, including exports to the U.S. and Australia.
-This amounts to 20% of Britannia revenues for that year.
+This amounts to 20% of Britannia's revenues for that year.

 Britannia - Business Model

 The company operates in two business segments, namely, bakery products and dairy products.
-The company derives ~95% of its revenue from the biscuits segment while, ~5% of its total sales coming from non-biscuits category (dairy) and International market.
+The company derives ~95% of its revenue from the biscuits segment while ~5% of its total sales coming from the non-biscuits category (dairy) and the International market.

-The company’s Dairy business contributes close to 5 per cent of revenue and Britannia dairy products directly reach 100,000 outlets.
-Britannia Bread is the largest brand in the organized bread market with an annual turnover of over 1 lac tons in volume and Rs.450 crores in value.
-The business operates with 13 factories and 4 franchisees selling close to 1 mn loaves daily across more than 100 cities and towns of India.
+The company’s Dairy business contributes close to 5 per cent of revenue, and Britannia dairy products directly reach 100,000 outlets.
+Britannia Bread is the largest brand in the organized bread market, with an annual turnover of over 1 lac tons in volume and Rs.450 crores in value.
+The business operates with 13 factories and 4 franchisees, selling close to 1 million loaves daily across more than 100 cities and towns in India.

 Britannia - Revenue and Growth